 There is no way to know for sure if you’re going to get anal cancer.
 Certain factors can make you more likely to get this type of cancer than another person.
 These are called risk factors.
 Just because you have one or more risk factors does not mean you will get anal cancer.
 In fact, you can have many risk factors and still not get the disease.
 On the other hand, you may have no known risk factors and still get anal cancer.
 Tell your doctor if any of the bolded statements apply to you.

 If you have had many sex partners, you are at higher risk for getting HPV.
 This virus has been linked to anal cancer.
-Additionally, women whose partners have had many sex partners increases risk.
+Additionally, women whose partners have had many sex partners are at an increased risk.

 Having anal sex with a condom offers some protection against HPV, the virus that has been linked to anal cancer.
 But HPV can still be spread by skin-to-skin contact in the areas not covered by the condom.